kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 This approach helps structure a large project by domain areas and improve build time: changes in one project module do not force the annotation processor to analyze the entire application code again.

-An inheritor interface will be generated for the interface.
+An inheritor interface named `<InterfaceName>SubmoduleImpl` will be generated for the interface.
 It will inherit all interfaces marked with `@Module` and create factory methods for classes marked as `@Component`.
+The application connects the annotated interface itself, and `Kora` resolves the generated implementation for it.

 For example, you have a separate application module that contains this `@KoraSubmodule`: